-- Learn and demonstrate what an open and reproducible data analysis workflow looks like.
+- Learn and demonstrate what an open and reproducible data processing and analysis workflow looks like.

-- Learn and apply the fundamental tools and skills for conducting a reproducible and modern analysis for a research project.
+- Learn and apply some fundamental concepts, techniques, and skills needed for processing and managing data in a reproducible and well-documented way.

-- Learn where to go to get help and to continue learning modern data analysis skills.
+- Learn where to go to get help and to continue learning modern data science and analysis skills.